-Pork Steak Recipe
+Pork Steaks Recipe

-Well friend, I think you’re in the right place and that you’re going to love how easy and how delicious this pork steak recipe is.
+I think you’re in the right place and that you’re going to love how easy and how delicious this pork steak recipe is.

 If you also saw my slow cooker bbq pork steaks recipe, then you may already know that cooking them slowly, over a longer period of time makes the pork steak meat literally fall off of the bone.